kew96/factoring_consumer_staples/README.md

     │   │   └── markowitz_optimization.py <- The base classes for Markowitz optimization
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations └──       └── gen_visualizations <- Creates all visualizations used in report
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations └──       └── gen_visualizations.sh <- Creates all visualizations used in report

 --------